pampanic/pam_panic/README.md

 The pam\_panic PAM module shall protect people who have value data on their computer.
 It provides a panic function.

 ## How it works
-There is a good and a bad flash drive.
+There exist a good and a bad flash drive.
-The good flash drive will let you in to the password prompt.
+The good flash drive will let you pass to the password prompt.
-The bad flash drive will execute a reboot, poweroff and/or erase the luksHeader which will make your luksContainer undecryptable.
+The bad flash drive will execute a reboot, poweroff and/or erase the luksHeader which will make your luksContainer undecryptable to anyone.

 ## Installation
 You need gcc or something similar.